Did I meet English Language requirements for the Faculty of Mathematics?

-Please note that your fee statement is available online; you will not receive a separate statement in the mail.
+Please note that your fee statement is available online only; you will not receive a separate statement in the mail.

 Full details of your account will be available through Quest (UWaterloo's online enrolment system), your primary source of current and up-to-date individual financial account information.

-You may pay your tuition by bank draft/cheque or money order (payable to; University of Waterloo).
-The preferred method is the electronic bank process - Travelex bank to bank transfer.
+The preferred payment method is the electronic bank process - Travelex bank to bank transfer.
 Regrettably, we do not accept credit card payments, personal cheque or cash.

 Please be sure to include your full name, student UWaterloo ID number, program of study and that payment is for tuition fees.
 Detailed fee payment instructions, can be found at Finance (Student Accounts) website.